Ecotrust/madrona.ecotrust.org/developer/appliance/index.md

 	<li>Start the virtual machine</li>
 		<ul>
 			<li>The virtual machine will load for a minute or two, be patient.</li>
-			<li>If you get a network error, go back and verify the previous step was completed successfull.</li>
+			<li>If you get a network error, go back and verify the previous step was completed successfully.</li>
-			<li>If everything is successful you will be presented with a 'Welcome to the Madrona Virtual Machine' screen.</li>
+			<li>If everything was successful you will be presented with a 'Welcome to the Madrona Virtual Machine' screen.</li>
 		</ul>
-	<li>You are now ready to begin the Madrona Appliance <a href="http://ecotrust.github.com/madrona/docs/tutorial_appgen.html">tutorial</a></li>
+	<li><a href="http://ecotrust.github.com/madrona/docs/tutorial_appgen.html">Begin</a> the Madrona appliance tutorial</li>
 </ol>
 </div>
 </div>